Bioconductor/bioconductor.org/content/about/awards.md

 # Important dates:
-* Deadline for nominations: TBC
+* Deadline for nominations: May 31, 2021
 * Notification about the awards: at the Bioconductor conference and via email, if the awardee does not attend the conference.